RealWagmi/anon-integration-guide/projects/beets-dex/README.md

    - Withdraw half of my USDC-ETH liquidity on @beets-dex
    - Withdraw half of my USDC-ETH liquidity and swap all ETH for USDC on @beets-dex
 - **Yield**
-   - Best yield I can get for USDC on @beets-dex
+   - Best yield I can get for USDC.e on @beets-dex
    - Show APR of USDC-ETH pool on @beets-dex
    - Show APR of all my positions on @beets-dex
 - **Portfolio**